 A password manager is software which lets you encrypt sensitive information, making it significantly harder to steal.
-Examples include 1Password and LastPass.
-Most password managers are either desktop- or cloud-based.
+An example of a password manager is 1Password.
+Most password managers are desktop- or cloud-based.

 VPNs encrypt your internet connection by establishing a private tunnel, helping keep your data private and secure by hiding your IP address.
 Usually created by software installed on your computer or mobile device.
 You must trust the VPN service provider with your data as they have some ability to read your network traffic.

 2FA is a security method which adds a layer of protection to your online accounts.
 To enable 2FA, you must first download an authenticator app or buy a hardware-based security key.
-Examples of authenticator apps and devices include Authy, Google Authenticator, Duo Mobile and Yubikey.
+Examples of authenticator apps and devices include Authy, Google Authenticator and Yubikey.